lilin7/Golang-IM-System/README.md

 # Golang-IM-System

-An instant messaging system created with Golang, including both server side and client side.
+An instant messaging system created with Golang, including both server side and client side, using Agile Software Development Methodology.
+I made it in 3 days to improve my coding skills with Golang!

 Features:
 1. Broadcast user online and offline message